Northwest Upsalquitch River

 The Northwest Upsalquitch River is a tributary of the South bank of the Upsalquitch River, crossing the parishes of Saint-Quentin, Eldon and Addington, in Restigouche County, in the northwest of New Brunswick, in Canada.

-In his course Eastward, the “Northwest Upsalquitch River” flows in a small valley nestled between the mountains and its course passes at the Northwest of the Caribou Mountain the end.
+In its eastward course, the "Northwest Upsalquitch River" flows in a small valley nestled between the mountains—passing through the Northwest of the Caribou Mountain the end.

 Geography

-“Northwest Upsalquitch River” originates from a mountain stream in the Restigouche County.
+"Northwest Upsalquitch River" originates from a mountain stream in the Restigouche County.

 The source of the river is located in forest area: